ajitagupta/100dollarstartup/README.md

 Small businesses aren't new but never before have so many possibilities come together in the right place at the right time: cheap and quick access to technology, instant market testing and easy money transfer using PayPal.
 The new reality is that working at a job may be the far riskier choice than owning a business.
 Hence, people pick to strike out on their own!

-The author discusses results from case studies conducted over 100's of emails, skype calls, face-to-face discussions with 100+ entrepreneurs spread all over the world from the microbusiness lineage: self-employed ordinary people who started off without investment and employees, following their passion, creating profitable businesses (50k+ $ annual revenue) without any special (technical) skills.
+The author discusses results from case studies conducted over 100's of emails, skype calls, face-to-face discussions with 100+ entrepreneurs spread all over the world from the microbusiness lineage: self-employed ordinary people who started off without outside investment and employees, following their passion, creating profitable businesses (50k+ $ annual revenue) without any special (technical) skills.
 Examples:
 * mattress selling plus bicycle delivery service
 * yarn store
 * photography instructor